Examples of Good Map Design#

 It is a mistake because:

-• You lose the order relationship between the data (a circle can be twice as big as another one, a color cannot be “twice as dark”)
+• You lose the order relationship between the data (a circle can be twice as big as another one, a colour cannot be “twice as dark”)

-• We are trying to represent data that has nothing to do with the area of a country, but rather speaks of individual elements
+• We are trying to represent data that has nothing to do with the area of a country

 2. Color gradient vs. distinct color palette#